 Raohe Street Night Market Introduction

 Raohe Street Night Market is the earliest tourist night market in Taipei City.
-Although it is not large in scale, the stalls are very concentrated, allowing frequent visitors to quickly find their desired food stalls, making it very convenient.
-The night market has two entrances, both adorned with magnificent archways and an owl totem symbolizing the night market's mascot.
-One entrance is located at the intersection of Tayou Street and Raohe Street, featuring a bronze owl statue; the other is at the intersection of Section 4, Bade Road and Raohe Street, next to Songshan Ciyou Temple.
-Inside the night market, there are many must-try delicacies, such as the famous oyster vermicelli that has received Michelin recommendations, flavorful and crispy braised intestines; fragrant herbal stewed pork ribs that, thanks to a secret blend of Chinese herbs, are free from any fishy smell, making it a perfect dish for winter to relieve the bones and nourish the body; Dongshan Duck Head, which sells a variety of braised dishes, has a chewy texture that tastes even better cold; tender crab legs and crab meat, delicious traditional tofu pudding, and countless other unique and tasty snacks.
+It is not very large, and the stalls are quite concentrated, making it easy for regular customers to quickly find their desired food stalls.
+Raohe Street Night Market has two entrances, both featuring magnificent archways and an owl totem symbolizing the night market's mascot.
+One entrance is located at the intersection of Tayu Street and Raohe Street, marked by a bronze owl statue; the other is at the intersection of Section 4, Bade Road and Raohe Street, next to Songshan Ciyou Temple.
+The night market offers a variety of must-try delicacies, such as the famous oyster vermicelli, which has been recommended by Michelin, featuring flavorful and crunchy braised large intestine; aromatic herbal stewed pork ribs that incorporate Chinese medicinal ingredients, eliminating any fishy smell, making it a perfect dish for nourishing the body during winter; Dongshan Duck Head, known for its elastic meat that tastes even better when chilled; and an abundance of other unique and delicious snacks like fresh crab legs and crab meat, and delightful traditional tofu pudding.